Rakefire/causey.app/site/collections/_posts/2023-06-22-causey-and-costs.md

 * You will continue to pay your current rate until August 31, 2023.
 * Since we are switching to three tiers for pricing, you will be notified of the selected tier you’ll be placed in by our team that most closely matches your current plan and needs.
 * If you want to change the tier that has been selected for you, you can up until August 31.
 After that date, you will be billed at the updated rates based on your selection (monthly or annually).
-Instructions on how to change your tier can be found [here](https://help.missionmet.com/articles/172-change-pricing-tier?auth=true&amp;preview=649353d8c371d73187fa3b95){: target="_blank" rel="noopener"}.
+Instructions on how to change your tier can be found [here](https://help.missionmet.com/articles/172-change-pricing-tier?auth=true&amp;preview=649353d8c371d73187fa3b95){: target="_blank"}.
 * You can always change your tier based on your billing cycle (monthly or annually).
 * You will retain all features in the software as you are currently using them (for example, if you have more metrics than your tier allows, you will retain the amount you currently have.)